alonso-m/bamboo-arm-docker/README.md

 Bamboo is a continuous integration and continuous deployment server.
 Learn more about Bamboo: <https://www.atlassian.com/software/bamboo>

+If you are looking for **Bamboo Agent Docker Image** it can be found [here](https://hub.docker.com/r/atlassian/bamboo-agent-base/).

 # Overview